Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 1. **Sand the Wood**
 Sand your wood project to a smooth finish using progressively finer grits of sandpaper (start with 120 grit and work up to 220 grit or finer).
 Make sure the surface is free of any visible scratches or rough spots.
 1. **Moisten the Surface**
-Use a damp cloth to lightly moisten the surface of the wood with a clean, damp cloth.
+Lightly moisten the surface of the wood with a clean, damp cloth.
 You don’t want to soak the wood, just enough moisture to slightly wet the surface.
-Make sure the water is put on evenly across the entire surface to raise the grain evenly.
+Make sure the water is spread evenly across the entire surface to raise the grain equally.
 1. **Allow the Wood to Dry**
 Let the surface to air-dry completely.
 This usually takes 1-2 hours, depending on the humidity.
 As the wood dries, the fibers will rise, creating a rough texture on the surface.
 1. **Sand the Raised Grain (220-320 Grit)**